jll63/yomm2/reference.in/README.md

 ### `<yorel/yomm2/symbols.hpp>`

-This header defines two macros: `YOMM2_GENSYM` and `YOMM2_SYMBOL`, which are useful when using the API.
+This header defines two macros: `YOMM2_GENSYM`, which generates a new obfuscated symbol each time that is is expanded; and `YOMM2_SYMBOL(seed)`, which generates an obfuscated symbol (the same symbol for the same value of `seed`).

+These macros are useful when using the core interface, which requires instantiating static objects to register classes, methods, and definitions; and for defining the "key" type for the ->method template.

 ### `<yorel/yomm2/templates.hpp>`